 I presented “Managing Your Projects to Success” to the Xojo Virtual User Group in February 2018.
-In this presentation, I cover some of the most common project problems that software developers run into and how you can use project management tips to manage your project to success.
+In this presentation, I cover some of the most common project problems that software developers run into and how you can use project management tips for managing your project to success.

 Please find the full video transcript below:

-Wayne: Now I’m going to pass over to Susan who’s going to do her presentation.
+Wayne: Now I’m going to pass over to Susan who’s going to do her presentation on managing your projects to success.
 Susan, if you want to ping the screen.

 Susan: All right, guys.
 Hi.
 Good to see you, or, I guess, not see, but hear me, guys.
-I am Susan Fennema.
 I am not a Xojo developer.
 I run Beyond the Chaos, and Beyond the Chaos does operational and project management system setup and actual project management for small companies, many software development companies.
 A lot of this is very targeted to the software development world.

 Let me tell you a little bit more about me since you guys don’t know me that well.
-I do participate in the forums.
-I have spoken at Xojo last year, and I will be there again this year.
-I am a non-technical, non-certified project manager, but I love technology.
-I adore it.
-I do everything in the technology way.
+I do participate in the forums and I have spoken at Xojo last year, and I will be there again this year.
+I’m a non-technical, non-certified project manager, but I love technology.

 Enough about me.
 I’m going to address some of the problems that you guys are probably facing.
 I’m going to assume that many of you struggle with finishing your projects; that you probably have some problems managing scope; that you get pulled in a lot of different directions, you don’t always know what to work on next, probably just answering the squeakiest wheel question, bouncing around a little bit.